 - Weight: 250 tons

 The gleaming Tian Tan Buddha is Hong Kong’s most iconic landmark.
-Though it’s known as the Big Buddha, it’s nowhere as huge as other Buddha statues on our list.
-Its claim to fame is not just the size but the artistry.
+Though it’s known as the Big Buddha, it’s nowhere as huge as other Buddha statues on this most famous statues list.
+Its claim to fame is not the size but the artistry.
 With a steel framework and bronze façade, Tian Tan Buddha is a work of art.
 Its tranquil expression offers consolation to those who visit the monastery that houses the Buddha.
 It doesn’t fail to touch the hearts of pilgrims and tourists alike.

-You will have to climb 268 steps to reach the top and appreciate the beauty of this Buddha structure up-close.
-From the top, you will get the most fantastic view of the Island as well.
+You will have to climb 268 steps to reach the top and appreciate the beauty of this Buddha structure up close.
+From the top, you will get the most fantastic view of the island as well.
 That’s not all; visitors of the Big Buddha can also see some relics that belonged to Gautama Buddha.
-Simply put, a wholesome experience awaits you in Lantau Island.
+Simply put, a wholesome experience awaits you on Lantau Island.

 - Country: Rome